Leslie F. Stone: Work

 Stone's work is similar to much of the pulp fiction written in the time period with stock characters and simple plots, but Stone also included some of the first women and black protagonists as well as the first planet dominated by women in the science fiction pulps.
+In her story "Out of the Void," Stone creates a memorable female character who conceals her sex so that she can avoid the gender-based expectations of her time and engage in scientific exploration.
 Asking if Stone's writing is feminist is complicated by her use of contemporary aspects of the pulp science fiction genre, specifically male narrators and viewpoints.
 While her work is not explicitly feminist, her writing often critiques masculinity and its role in science and often frames her stories with positive images of strong female characters and societies.
 Additionally, while her writing was similar in style to the other works of the time, Stone used her work to critique racism, raise questions about war, and raise questions about science and what outcomes it might bring about.

 Stone is cited (by figures such as Isaac Asimov and Frederik Pohl) as an early science fiction writer who used an ambiguously gendered name to hide their gender.
 Others claim Stone was identified as a woman writer at the time.
 Stone, herself, wrote in her unpublished "Reminiscences" that she chose to deliberately take advantage of her androgynous name, using only her middle initial to avoid the give-away gendered spelling of Frances.
-Indeed, she encountered several instances of sexism while trying to publish science fiction in the pulps and recalls hostile reactions from both editors (including Campbell and Conklin) and fans who learned she was a woman.
+Indeed, she encountered several instances of sexism while trying to publish science fiction in the pulps and recalls hostile reactions from both editors (including Campbell and Conklin) and fans who learned she was a woman.However, she also reports that she was welcomed by Gernsback; readers' letters that referred to Stone as male were corrected by the editor.